 “We think it’s best for everyone if you leave,” the leader of the wolf pack declared.

-“No one has the right to be hateful,” the beaver said.
+“No one has the right to hate other animals,” the beaver said.

 The Sasquatch shook his head.
 “I never said I hated you!
 All I did was speak my mind.
 And everything I said was true.”

 “You insulted us, and hurt our feelings,” the rabbit cried.
 “You’re offensive!”
 Then all the rabbits chomped their teeth at the Sasquatch.

 The Sasquatch took a deep breath and sighed.
 “I know I can be blunt sometimes, but you’re not nice to me either.”

 “You don’t belong here,” the beaver declared.
 “You’re not even an animal.
 You’re a man-animal.”
 Then all the beavers chomped their teeth at the Sasquatch.